d4gl4s/intern-decision-engine-backend/TICKET-101_conclusion.md

 # Ticket 101 conclusion

 **Note:** I was not sure, if we had to correct the code the intern provided or not, so I decided to do so just in case.
-References to old code snippets along with the changed code examples can be found in this file.
+References to old code snippets along with the changed code examples and the explanation of the most important shortcoming can be found in this file.

 ## Table of Contents